OneCommunityGlobal/HGNRest/requirements/taskNotificationController/deleteTaskNotificationByUserId.md

 1. ✅ deleteTaskNotificationByUserId should delete a task notification by userId

 ## Negative case
-1.❌ deleteTaskNotificationByUserId handles errors during exec function 2.✅ deleteTaskNotificationByUserId handles errors during remove
+1.✅ deleteTaskNotificationByUserId handles errors during remove